2 min read

 Bret Barnhart, Jr. is the fourth generation in his family to start his own excavation company.
 He began Bret Barnhart Excavating (BBE) in 2002 with $1,500, a single backhoe and truck, and a trailer.
 Since then, BBE has grown to an entire fleet of heavy machinery and trucks, averages just under 20 employees, and grosses $4mil annually.
 Being specialized, along with having a personal mentor and joining a mastermind, has helped shape not only Bret's company but also himself as well.
 Bret and his wife Crystal have been married for 16 years and have two children, Cole and Adelyn.

-Connect with Big A and Wally:
+Connect with Big A:

 View From The Top Website: https://www.viewfromthetop.com/